Strategic Credit Fund

 What is the term of the Fund?
 When can investors redeem?

-The Fund is open-end and evergreen, meaning that it’s open to investors in perpetuity and makes new investments in perpetuity.
+The Fund is open-ended and evergreen, meaning it is open to investors and makes new investments in perpetuity.

 Can I add to my initial investment later on?

 Yes.
-Investors can make additional investment contributions to the Fund at any time by contacting their Origin relationship manager.
+Investors can contribute additional investments to the Fund at any time by contacting their Origin relationship manager.
 The minimum add-on contribution is $10,000.